cossacklabs/product-docs/content/acra/guides/advanced-integrations/ruby-on-rails-acra-tutorials/ruby-on-rails-acra-step-by-step-tutorial.md

 each other:
 ![](/files/guides/djangoproject-tutorial/acra-entities-current.png)

-Put simply, the application talks to AcraConnector.
-AcraConnector pretends to be a database listener that uses standard PostgreSQL protocol and sends the request to AcraServer using [Themis Secure Session](/themis/crypto-theory/cryptosystems/secure-session/)
+Put simply, the application talks to AcraServer.
-(socket protection protocol).
 AcraServer sends a request to the database using the regular PostgreSQL protocol and receives an answer.
 If AcraServer detects the presence of AcraStruct while parsing the answer, it attempts to decrypt it and replace AcraStruct with a plaintext result in the answer (if decryption is unsuccessful, AcraServer will forward the answer as is).
-AcraServer returns the data to AcraConnector which returns it to the application.
+AcraServer returns the data to the application.
 If Zones are used, AcraServer will use a corresponding private key to decrypt the next detected AcraStruct upon detecting ZoneId.
 AcraServer will ignore the AcraStruct if no Zone ID is detected before the AcraStruct.

-All the dependencies mentioned in this tutorial need to be installed on all the machines/containers running Acra (or for both separate users of AcraServer and AcraConnector), unless it’s explicitly specified that some Acra components should only be installed for a separate user/machine running AcraServer or AcraConnector.
+All the dependencies mentioned in this tutorial need to be installed on all the machines/containers running Acra, unless it’s explicitly specified that some Acra components should only be installed for a separate user/machine running AcraServer.
 All the commands starting with 'go' are meant to be executed from 'acra' folder (the folder with the repository code) on any machine.

 In this tutorial, we assume that you have a fully operational [PostgreSQL](https://www.postgresql.org/docs/current/static/tutorial.html)